Jimmy Feigen

-James Feigen (born September 26, 1989) is a former American competition swimmer who specializes in freestyle events.
+James Feigen (born September 26, 1989) is an American former competition swimmer who specializes in freestyle events.
 He won a gold medal for the 4x100-meter freestyle relay for the 2016 Summer Olympics.
 Previously, he won a silver medal as a member of the second-place U.S. team in the 4×100-meter freestyle relay at the 2012 Summer Olympics.

 Personal life

 Feigen was born in Hilo, Hawaii.
 He graduated from Winston Churchill High School in San Antonio, Texas in 2008, and swam for the Churchill Chargers high school swim team.
 He held the high school national record (short course yards) in the 100-yard freestyle (43.05) and the 50-yard freestyle (19.49).
 Feigen was the Texas UIL Class 5A state champion in the 50-yard freestyle from 2006 to 2008.
 Feigen was the National Boys' High School Swimmer of the Year in 2008.